 Over the years we have also sought to strengthen the organisation, its people and its processes.
-Our achievements here have included securing the Scottish National Standards for Housing Options Information and Advice, silver level accreditation with the Tenant Participation and Advisory Service Scotland (TPAS) for the effectiveness of our tenant involvement service, and the bronze award for Investors in People.
-More recently we have introduction a Modern Apprentice Scheme which is proving very successful.
+Our achievements here have included securing the Scottish National Standards for Housing Options Information and Advice, silver level accreditation with the Tenant Participation and Advisory Service Scotland (TPAS) for the effectiveness of our tenant involvement service.
+In 2019 the Board of Directors approved introduction of a Trainee Scheme with a two year contract.
+We currently have 2 trainees in place working within all departments of the association to gain knowledge of our business operations.